Director of Community Outreach and Leadership Development

 I hope you will visit us in Findlay Student Center 117.
 Feel free to email me at firstname.lastname@example.org with questions, suggestions, or ideas.

-I am the graduate assistant for the Department of Community Outreach and Leadership Development.
 I graduated from Westminster College in Fulton, Missouri in 2012 with majors in Non-Profit Leadership and Social Justice & Religious Studies.
 Since then, I worked at Westminster as the Fellow for Community Engagement & Service-Learning, and now I am in the Masters in Communication program here at Drury.
 When I was in college, I was heavily involved in a lot of community service and social justice programming, so this office is a great fit for me!
-When I’m not working with Emily and Courtney, you can find me on Missouri State University’s campus taking a couple of art courses to further my design skills, at home taking care of my turtle doves, or I am out in nature somewhere hiking, kayaking, canoeing, or camping.
+When I’m not working with Courtney, you can find me at home taking care of my tortoise, Clark, or out in nature somewhere hiking, kayaking, canoeing, or camping.
 I am also an avid traveler, which comes out in many different ways: visiting family and friends all over the country, taking trips overseas, or simply heading out for a weekend to a place I’ve never been.
 My roles at Drury have me coordinating many different projects in the office, from Soak Up Springfield to Drury Impact Project.
-Come visit me in the Findlay Student Center, room 117, to talk about how you can get involved with all of our activities!
+Come visit me in the Findlay Student Center 117 to talk about how you can get involved with all of our activities!

 My name is Charleen Sims and I am a sophomore here at Drury.
 I am currently majoring in Biology.
 I plan to graduate and begin nursing school at Cox North in spring of 2015 as part of the duel-degree program.
 I grew up in Raytown, MO where I graduated from Raytown High School.
 So far, I have become involved at Drury through Zeta Tau Alpha, Panther Passport Program, Leadership Drury, and volunteering with DVC.
 I plan to get the most out of my time at Drury through participating in as many activities as possible and I work in the office of Community Outreach and Leadership Development so I can help others to do the same.
 After graduation from the duel-degree program, I hope to attend Rockhurst University for Nurse Practitioner school and then follow my dream of leading medical missions to help children in other countries.